The Sweat Scraper for Horses – New Science About Cooling Horses

 - With sweat scraping, their body temperatures increased.

-- This revelation can hopefully help dangerously overheated horses recover without long-term damage to their bodies.
+- WHAT THE ACTUAL?
+This revelation can hopefully help dangerously overheated horses recover without long-term damage to their bodies.

 You can use some baling twine as a sweat scraper if you like.